Dr. Malte Ostendorff

 - Legal Tech

+I am also affiliated with the German Research Center for Artificial Intelligence (DFKI).
 Aside from my research activities, I founded the non-profit initiative Open Legal Data that provides free access to legal documents such as law text and court decisions.

 TEACHING & PROJECTS

 Feel free to contact me if you have any questions regarding my work.
 I am always open for new ideas, projects and collaborations with other researchers and students.

 The slides here are the examples of the projects available for student projects.

 Additional information on my research can be found in the corresponding publications.

 - Citolytics: A Link-based Recommender System for Wikipedia

 Schwarzer, M., Breitinger, C., Schubotz, M., Meuschke, N., & Gipp, B.

 In Proceedings of the Eleventh ACM Conference on Recommender Systems, ACM, 2017

 Schwarzer, M., Schubotz, M., Meuschke, N., Breitinger, C., Markl, V., & Gipp, B.